Omnichannel Fulfilment Guide

 Omnichannel fulfilment is the process of picking, packing, and shipping orders that are sold across multiple stores, sales channels, and online marketplaces.

 This method requires data to sync from a variety of sources and technology that enables a single source of truth for inventory and orders.
-Unlike fulfiling orders from a single store, an omnichannel fulfilment strategy must allocate inventory for different stores and ensure products aren’t over or under accounted for to prevent overselling and overstocking.
+Unlike fulfilling orders from a single store, an omnichannel fulfilment strategy must allocate inventory for different stores and ensure products aren’t over or under accounted for to prevent overselling and overstocking.

 Omnichannel fulfilment can take place in warehouses or fulfilment centres, in-store (to ship out orders or for curbside pick-up), and other locations to help get products into the hands of consumers.